CPSC-1517/cpsc-1517-workbook-jan2024-a02-dgilleland/src/004/AboutTDD.md

 ### Automated Tests

 One of the early ways developers tried to address this uncertainty was through the use of **Automated Tests**.
 Creating automated tests is a practice where we write code that tests our code.
-That is, we create code (*tests*) that embody the expectations about how our production code should work.
-We then run those tests to see if our code works the way we expect it to.
+That is, we create code (*tests*) that embody the expectations (or *specifications*) about how our production code should work.
+We then run those tests to see if our code works the way we want it to.
 If it does, then we can be more confident that our code is working.
 If it doesn't, then we know we need to fix our code.

 The big benefit of automated tests is that it's much *faster* to run an automated test suite to check for errors than it is to manually test our code.
 Not only is it much faster, it's a whole lot more *consistent* than relying upon manual tests.
 Because we can run all of our tests at once, we can be more *thourough* in our testing.
 All of this helps us to create new code with more confidence.

 But automated tests don't just help with creating new code.
 They also help with *maintaining* our code.
 As we make changes to one part of our code, we can run our tests to make sure that our changes don't break anything else.
 This is especially important when we're making changes to code that already works.
-We want to make sure that our changes don't break anything.
+We want to make sure that our changes don't have unintended consequences.
 This is called **Regression Testing**.
-Regression Testing is the practice of running all of our tests to make sure that our code still works after we've made changes to it.
+Regression Testing is the practice of running all of our tests to make sure that our existing codebase still works after we've made changes to some other part of our codebase.

 ### Types of Tests

 There are different kinds of automated tests.
 One of the oldest and best known are **Unit Tests**.
 Unit tests focus on a small unit of functionality for our code base.
 For example, we might have a unit test that checks to see if a method returns the correct value.
-Or we might have a unit test that checks to see if a method throws an exception when it's supposed to.
+Or we might have a unit test that checks to see if a method throws an exception when given bad inputs or run under faulty conditions.

 Unit tests are great for testing small units of functionality, but they're not so great for testing larger units of functionality.
 For that, we need a different kind of test: **Integration Tests**.
 Integration tests are used to test larger units of functionality, particularly when they cross some sort of *processing boundary*.

-Integration tests are great for testing larger units of functionality, but they're not so great for testing the entire breadth of an application.
+In turn, while integration tests are great for testing larger units of functionality, but they're not so great for testing the entire breadth of an application.
 For that, we need **End-to-End Tests**.

 That's not the end of the list.
 There are also **Acceptance Tests**, **Smoke Tests**, **Performance Tests**, and more.
 Each of these tests are used to test different aspects of our application.